cloudsigma/terraform-provider-cloudsigma/docs/resources/tag.md

 ---
-layout: "cloudsigma"
 page_title: "CloudSigma: cloudsigma_tag"
-sidebar_current: "docs-cloudsigma-resource-tag"
-description: |-
-  Provides a CloudSigma tag resource.

 ---

-# cloudsigma\_tag
+# Resource: cloudsigma_tag

 Provides a CloudSigma tag resource.
 A Tag is a label that can be applied to a CloudSigma resource in order to better organize or facilitate the lookups and actions on it.
 Tags created with this resource can be referenced in your configurations via their ID.